biofcallejas/MCScanx-python-wrapper/README.md

 ### Step 2.
 Loading/parsing input data

 - By default, only ***gene*** features will be extracted.
-- For protein translation the standard code (table 1) will be used.
+- By default the standard code (table 1) is used for protein translation.
 - Pseudogenes (missing any start codon) will be ignored.
 - MCScanX needs a bed-like file containing the annotation (chr\tgeneID\tStart\tEnd), it is created and named as ***prefix.gff***.